 40. Responsive design

 Responsive design ensures that a website is displayed correctly no matter what device the user is viewing it on.
-Responsive websites are built in such a way that they adapt to different screen sizes, so the user gets the same quality and ease-of-use regardless of whether they’re browsing on desktop, mobile or tablet.
-You can learn the basics of responsive web design here.
+Responsive websites are built in such a way that they adapt to different screen sizes, so the user gets the same quality and ease-of-use regardless of whether they’re browsing on desktop, mobile, or tablet.
+You can learn the differences between responsive and adaptive web design.

 41. Ruby and Ruby on Rails

 Ruby is another programming language—a dynamic, open-source programming language with a focus on simplicity and productivity, in fact.
 Ruby on Rails is a framework (remember frameworks?) that is built in Ruby.
 In the web development world, you might hear Ruby on Rails referred to simply as “Rails”.
 A question many beginner web developers ask is “Is it worth learning Ruby on Rails?”.

 A sitemap is an outline of all the pages on a website.
 There are three different types of sitemaps: those used by web designers when planning a website, hierarchical listings intended for the human user, and structured listings intended for search engines.
 Web developers use XML sitemaps to publish lists of links across their websites, in line with Google’s Sitemaps Protocol.